2 months Discovery Channel

 Recognisable as a favourite selfie spot for adventure-loving Instagrammers, Trolltunga, translated as troll’s tongue, hangs about 1,100 metres above sea level.
 It was formed about 10,000 years ago during the Ice Age.
 Water froze over this cliff and eventually broke off, and the “tongue” is what remains.

 Ball’s Pyramid is the tallest volcanic stack in the world.
 It formed 6.4 million years ago when a shield volcano eroded away.

 Due to long-term desert conditions, wind, and water erosion, this red sandstone resulted in isolated peaks.
 Many people claim they see weird and various shapes in this landform.

-Uluru is one of the most iconic landforms in Australia and happens to be a UNESCO World Heritage Site.
+A UNESCO World Heritage Site, Uluru is one of the most iconic landforms in Australia.
 The formation began over 500 million years ago when the Musgrave province pushed up and created a mountain range.
 Today only the tips remain.

 This isolated rock formation in Bolivia is also known as the “stone tree.”
 It is about seven metres high and got its shape from strong winds that carried the sand around it.

 This sandstone outcrop was caused by ground water gradually filtering over previously formed sandstone.
 Traces of iron oxides were left behind which gave these cliffs colour.

 This world famous bend in the Colorado river began forming millions of years ago as water brought about a cycle of erosion and deposition, creating a 300-metre drop.